 In recent years, three-dimensional (3D) scanning electron microscopy techniques have gained recognition in the biological sciences.
 In particular, array tomography, serial block face scanning electron microscopy (SBFSEM) and focused ion beam scanning electron microscopy (FIBSEM) (described in Three-Dimensional Scanning Electron Microscopy for Biology) have shown an increase in biological applications, elucidating ultrastructural details of cells and tissues across a variety of different sample types.

-In standard electron microscopy, sample preparation and data analysis takes more time than sample imaging.
+In standard electron microscopy, such as brain cancer electron microscopy, sample preparation and data analysis takes more time than sample imaging.
 The time required for data analysis increases exponentially when you use 3D EM techniques.
 Thus, the two main challenges in 3D analysis are having enough research time and computer power to process the datasets.

 Alignment and Stacking